byAbaddon/GDevelop_Games/README.md

 ## Playing the game
 ##### How to play? </br>
-Arrow controls: left, right, and spicebar jump.
+Arrow controls: left, right, and spacebar jump.
 ## Short video intro:
 soon